stephaneVercouillieBMID/slate/source/login.html.md

 The <i>"request_uri"</i> parameter enables the Authentication Requests to be passed by reference, rather than by value.
 This parameter is used identically to the <i>"request"</i> parameter, except that the Request Object value is retrieved from the resource at the specified URL.

-When the `request_uri` parameter is used, the OpenID Connect request parameter values contained in the referenced JWT supersede those passed using the OpenID Connect Authorization Request syntax.
-However, parameters MAY also be passed using the OpenID Connect Authorization Request syntax even when a `request_uri` is used; this would typically be done to enable a cached, pre-signed (and possibly pre-encrypted) Request Object value to be used containing the fixed request parameters, while parameters that can vary with each request, such as `state` and  `nonce`, are passed as OpenID Connect parameters.
+When the <i>"request_uri"</i> parameter is used, the OpenID Connect request parameter values contained in the referenced JWT supersede those passed using the OpenID Connect Authorization Request syntax.
+However, parameters MAY also be passed using the OpenID Connect Authorization Request syntax even when a <i>"request_uri"</i> is used; this would typically be done to enable a cached, pre-signed (and possibly pre-encrypted) Request Object value to be used containing the fixed request parameters, while parameters that can vary with each request, such as <i>"state"</i> and <i>"nonce"</i>, are passed as OpenID Connect parameters.

-To be a valid OpenID Connect Authorization Request, it MUST include the `response_type` and `client_id` parameters, since they are REQUIRED by OpenID Connect Core 1.0 specifications.
+To be a valid OpenID Connect Authorization Request, it MUST include the <i>"response_type"</i> and <i>"client_id"</i> parameters, since they are REQUIRED by OpenID Connect Core 1.0 specifications.
 The values for these parameters MUST match those in the Request Object.

 You need to store the Request Object resource either locally or remotely at a URL the the Authorization Server can access.
-This URL is the Request URI, `request_uri`.
+This URL is the Request URI, <i>"request_uri"</i>.

-Enclosed you will find a non-normative example of an Authorization Request using the `request_uri `parameter:
+Enclosed you will find a non-normative example of an Authorization Request using the <i>"request_uri"</i> parameter:

 <code style=display:block;white-space:pre-wrap>GET /oidc/authorization HTTP/1.1
     response_type=code%20id_token